Defending Those Who Defend Us®

 DoDI 1325.07, Administration of Military Correctional Facilities and Clemency and Parole Authority, prescribes the procedures to carry out operation of the military’s correctional programs and the administration of military clemency and parole programs.

-The instruction states that a prisoner is eligible for release on parole when requested by the prisoner, and when:
+A prisoner is eligible for release on parole when requested by the prisoner, and when:

 • The prisoner has an approved unsuspended punitive discharge or dismissal or an approved administrative discharge or retirement; and